 Although the A35670As ultimate accuracy was not required here ~ being able to see multiple measurements for both channels at the same time was very useful

-Tests were also made with a Tektronix AA501 and SG505 as seen here in the left background ~ The signal was connected to the input pot via a sereis resistor [3kΩ eventually chosen]
+Tests were also made with a Tektronix AA501 and SG505 as seen here in the left background ~ The signal was connected to the input pot via a series resistor [3kΩ eventually chosen]

 Monitoring the analogue outputs of the AA501 on a scope often helps reveal some intermittent problems such as the insulation failure of C1L mentioned above and noisy pots

-The spacing between the output binding posts was made the 'standard' 3⁄4 inch or 19mm and although this is very close it enables moulded body '600Ω audio patch' leads to connect as shown
+The spacing between the output binding posts was made the 'standard' 3⁄4 inch or 19mm and although this is very close it enables moulded body audio patch leads to connect as shown

 The mains input socket is the original LNE variant of the XLR connector reflecting the BBC heritage of this QUAD 303A2 and the red gain control knob is from a 1970s BBC control panel so looks like it belongs ~ But missing is the red LED power on indicator ~ A BBC requirement which indicated the power supply was present not just the mains input

-On the left is a standard QUAD 303 which already had a volume control fitted by someone else ~ Note the small control knob between the voltage selector and the mains fuse ~ Not a good place for a signal connection
+On the left is a standard QUAD 303 which already had a volume control fitted by someone else ~ Note the small control knob between the voltage selector and the mains fuse ~ Not a good place for signal wiring

 I was asked to modify this amp ~ which was not working due to failure of the 1960s output capacitors and some previous bad PCB repairs